 x = [2;-2;4]; y = R*x

-Under a rotation around the x-axis, the x-component of a vector is left unchanged.
+Under a rotation around the x-axis, the x-component of a vector is invariant.

 Rotation angle specified as a real-valued scalar.
 The rotation angle is positive if the rotation is in the counter-clockwise direction when viewed by an observer looking along the x-axis towards the origin.
 Angle units are in degrees.

 Rotation matrices are used to rotate a vector into a new direction.